kannans89/ElmRepo/14_Records/14_Records.md

 ```

 ## Using Record with List
 A record can be stored inside a list.
 All field values of the record should be of the same type.

-### Syntax  ---check this ----
+### Syntax
 ```elm
 list_name =[ {field_name1=value1},{field_name1=value2}]